 HOW TO MAKE

-- Heat a small amount of coconut oil in a fry pan over a medium heat heat.
-Place all the veggies in the fry pan , adding in turmeric, pepper and seeds – stir to combine (add in meat here if desired)
+- Heat a small amount of coconut oil in a frypan over medium heat.
+Place all the veggies in the frypan, adding in turmeric, pepper and seeds – stir to combine (add in meat here if desired)

 - Add the beaten eggs – pouring over the top to cover the vegetables